reed9999/neural-networks-and-deep-learning/README.md

 I seed the weights in just one layer?
 Does this encourage the other layers to end up with something like an identity matrix?

+## Inputs and outputs

+I'm presently cleaning this up--the outputs to "research question" 1 above are mostly in archive-of-images, named my0 through my9.
+The "heatmaps" subdir is less useful stuff, my attempts to trace the evolution of one example epoch by epoch.

+Meanwhile, the inputs to RQ 2 are my attempts to simulate the heatmap I might expect for the each numeral--sort of a theoretical counterpart to output from RQ 1.
+These are in `experiments/starting-weights`, but I'm in the process of improving/simplifying them.
+See the accompanying .xlsx.

 ## Next steps
-(needs update)
-- Parameter so we can run in "classic mode" or in whatever I want to call the jimmied version.
-- Save results!
-No need to run every time.
-- Report results!
-Much better than copy/paste output.
+- Set up the experiment to emphasize the comparison at hand rather than
+- Cleaner inputs and outputs
-- Bugs:
+- More parametrization.
-  - `/home/philip/code/neural-networks-and-deep-learning/src/network.py:182: RuntimeWarning: overflow encountered in exp return 1.0/(1.0+np.exp(-z))` \[But note!
-I'm getting this running the original NN structure too, assuming I haven't accidentally broken something there.]

 And that should be enough to make this "decent."
 I'd also like to:

 - Work on later chapters of Nielsen's ebook.
 (I got a bit sidetracked on the exploration reflected here.)

-## Background
-I was introduced to ML in some PhD classwork, but I was coming at it from a social scientist's perspective.
-Thus I tend to think a lot about ML's claim (as I understand it) to be atheoretical and to be better at prediction without much *a priori* theory.
-Since it's fun to be skeptical and to figure things out for oneself, I decided to play with the NIST handwriting examples here.

-This isn't intended as a finished project, just an example of exploration.
-I wondered if, given that neural networks do a really good job with the NIST task, wouldn't they do a slightly better job with just a little *a priori* theoretical help?
-For example, I theorize that a digit with light pixels in middle is disproportionately likely to be a zero because zeroes have a hole in the middle.
-So instead of seeding initial values in the NN at random, wouldn't it be better to seed the layers in such a way that the pixels in the middle of the zero have coefficients suggesting lighter pixels?

-But in fact, in my initial messing around, I found this wasn't really happening, at least not noticeably.
-Perhaps this bolsters the claims to atheoreticity.
+- Stray warnings:
+  - `/home/philip/code/neural-networks-and-deep-learning/src/network.py:182: RuntimeWarning: overflow encountered in exp return 1.0/(1.0+np.exp(-z))` \[But note!
+I'm getting this running the original NN structure too, assuming I haven't accidentally broken something there.]